UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 <center/>

+Notes:

-Notes: GitHub issues are an alternative written communication medium to email and messaging apps, and were designed specifically to facilitate project-specific communication.
-Issues are opened from the “Issues” tab on the project’s GitHub page, and they persist there even after the conversation is over and the issue is closed (in contrast to email, issues are not usually deleted).
+GitHub issues are an alternative written communication medium to email and messaging apps, and were designed specifically to facilitate project-specific communication.
+Issues are opened from the **“Issues”** tab on the project’s GitHub page, and they persist there even after the conversation is over and the issue is closed
+(in contrast to email, issues are not usually deleted).
 One issue thread is usually created per topic, and they are easily searchable using GitHub’s search tools.

 All issues are accessible to all project collaborators, so no one is left out of the conversation.
 If someone mention your name with the syntax `@yourname`, you will get a notification.
-If you want to be notified about all new issues and pull requests you can click the little eye icong in the top right corner that says "Watch".
+If you want to be notified about all new issues and pull requests you can click the little eye icon in the top right corner that says "Watch".
 Replying to issues from email is also possible.
 Given all of these advantages, we highly recommend the use of issues for project-related communication.

 🙌
-To open a GitHub issue, first click on the “Issues” tab
+To open a GitHub issue, first click on the **“Issues”** tab

 ---